 Plan your time

 You may be starting the year with excitement, looking forward to the coming twelve months.
-Alternatively you may feel overwhelmed and unsure how to manage all that you have to get done.
-You may be afraid or anxious based on what has already happened to you before or during the pandemic; or concerned about what lies ahead for other reasons.
-You could be apathetic or feel burnt out and jaded.
-Or you may just be continuing with your life regardless of the new year.
+You might be energised, excited and optimistic.
+Alternatively, you may feel overwhelmed and unsure how to manage all that you have to get done.
+You may be afraid or anxious based on things that have affected you personally or professionally; or concerned about what lies ahead for other reasons.
+You could be apathetic, or feel burnt out and jaded.
+Or you may just be continuing with your life as usual, regardless of the New Year.

 However the year is starting for you, planning your time is a really helpful exercise.
 It helps you anticipate the positive; it allows you to give ample space for the trickier things; and highlights where you might want to change, delegate or drop things.
 It may be especially important if you’re someone who feels reassured by routines, is very busy, or struggles to organise their time or thoughts.